KenCrest Delaware Birth-to-3 Mission

 KenCrest demonstrates best practices in the field of Early Intervention and supports a team approach when working with children and their families.
 All services focus on the concerns of the family or caregiver and the daily routines of the child.

 KenCrest coaches and supports caregivers to implement chosen strategies throughout the child’s day.
 All services are provided in the child’s home, child care setting, or requested community environment (natural environment of the child and family).

 In the state of Delaware, the KenCrest evaluation team will go to the family’s home or the family will come to the clinic to complete a Multidisciplinary Evaluation (MDE) in the following areas:

 The evaluation process includes the parents or caregivers who collaborate with the evaluation team.
 The MDE will determine eligibility for Early Intervention services.

-Evaluations for birth to three are provided in New Castle, DE.
+Evaluations for children ages birth to 3 are provided in New Castle, DE.